FlowFuse/website/src/blog/2024/09/node-red-if-else-logic-guide.md

 ## Understanding If-Else Logic

 The concept of If-Else logic emerged from the need for computers to make decisions.
-As programming languages developed, it became essential to guide a computer through different actions based on varying conditions.
+As programming languages developed, guiding a computer through different actions based on varying conditions became essential.
 This led to the creation of conditional statements, which allow programs to choose different paths depending on specific criteria.

 ### What is If-Else Logic?